sozu-proxy/sozu/doc/configure_cli.md

 ## Dump and restore state

-If sozu configurations (applications, frontends & backends) are not written in the config file, you can save sozu state to restore it later.
+If sozu configurations (clusters, frontends & backends) are not written in the config file, you can save sozu state to restore it later.

 ```bash
 sozu --config /etc/sozu/config.toml state save --file state.json